The QHS Foreign Language Department

 Why should I learn a foreign language?

-- More than 22% of the U.S. speaks a language other than English in the home
+• More than 22% of the U.S. speaks a language other than English in the home

-- Most colleges and universities want incoming students to have a minimum of 2 years of high school foreign language
+• Most colleges and universities want incoming students to have a minimum of 2 years of high school foreign language

-- More selective universities want to see 3-4 years of foreign language for incoming students
+• More selective universities want to see 3-4 years of foreign language for incoming students

-- To graduate high school, you must have 1 credit of foreign language, art, music OR vocational classes
+• To graduate high school, you must have 1 credit of foreign language, art, music OR vocational classes

-- This is in addition to 4 ¾ credits of electives
+• This is in addition to 4 ¾ credits of electives

 Earning College Credit in High School

-In the QHS Foreign Language Department, we are very fortunate to have a partnership with John Wood Community College so that our students in Spanish and German Level III and IV can earn college credit without ever having to leave QHS!
-Our courses and instructors have been approved by JWCC, so, if you choose, you can earn Spanish or German high school credit III or IV and JWCC credit for Spanish or German 101 or 102 at the same time.
+In the QHS Foreign Language Department, we are very fortunate to have a partnership with John Wood Community College so that our students in Spanish and Level III and IV can earn college credit without ever having to leave QHS!
+Our courses and instructors have been approved by JWCC, so, if you choose, you can earn Spanish high school credit III or IV and JWCC credit for Spanish 01 or 102 at the same time.
 Your QHS instructor will help get you registered at JWCC and after paying the JWCC course fee, you simply continue taking the course at QHS.
 No additional projects, assignments or tests are required!
 This opportunity is for any student planning on attending college.
 Not planning on going to JWCC?
 No problem!
 The credits can transfer to other colleges and universities.

 Get involved!